prakharmrsl/easypcceo.github.io/pages/game-hosts/rust/rust.md

 ## What is Rust Server Hosting?
 <img class="lazyload" alt="hazmut suit guy fighting in rust" data-src="/img/game-hosts/rust/rust-fight.jpg">

-Now, for the uninitiated, you don’t always have to pop into that public online Rust server and just work with whatever cards are dealt there.
+You don’t always have to pop into that public online Rust server and just work with whatever cards are dealt there.

 Hundreds of players are hosting their own private and public Rust servers to offer a better gaming experience for the community as a whole.